-For traditional healing without Saniderm/Tegaderm/Tattooderm, follow these steps:
+For traditional healing WITHOUT Saniderm, follow these steps:

 1. Leave your bandage on until you get home, or up to 2-3 hours.
 When you get home, remove your bandage and gently wash with mild soap and warm water.
 Avoid soaps with perfume and dye.